dan-mi-sun/pixelperfect-psd-to-html/README.md

 ##pixelperfect-psd-to-html

-##practice - take a PSD file and make a pixel perfect html replica
+Take a PSD file and make a pixel perfect html replica

 ###Spec